bitstatic/HarvestHive-backend/README.md

-# farmx-bkd
+# HarvestHive-bkd
-Backend API for Farmx written in Node and Express.
+Backend API for HarvestHive written in Node and Express.